HTTP

 "name": "includesScope",

-"content": "Check whether a provided scope meets the requirement of the expected scope\n\nThe idea is that a parent scope contains all children scopes, recursively.\nSo if you find all the parents of a given scope, you can test it against a scope that has been provided by a user.\n\nFor example `user:books:read` expands to:\n- `user:books:read`\n- `user:books`\n- `user`\n\nSo if any of those scopes are authorized, access can be granted.\n\n```js\nincludesScope(\"user:books:read\", \"user:books:read\"); // true\nincludesScope(\"user:books\", \"user:books:read\"); // true\nincludesScope(\"user\", \"user:books:read\"); // true\nincludesScope(\"user\", \"user:podcasts\"); // true\nincludesScope(\"user:books\", \"user:podcasts\"); // false\n```",
+"content": "Check whether a provided scope meets the requirement of the expected scope\n\nThe idea is that a parent scope contains all children scopes, recursively.\nSo if you find all the parents of a given scope, you can test it against a scope that has been provided by a user.\n\nFor example `user:books:read` will match against:\n- `user:books:read`\n- `user:books`\n- `user`\n\nSo if any of those scopes are authorized, access can be granted.\n\n```js\nincludesScope(\"user:books:read\", \"user:books:read\"); // true\nincludesScope(\"user:books\", \"user:books:read\"); // true\nincludesScope(\"user\", \"user:books:read\"); // true\nincludesScope(\"user\", \"user:podcasts\"); // true\nincludesScope(\"user:books\", \"user:podcasts\"); // false\n```",

 "tags": {